Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can make a paraplegic run for their life.
+They say laughter is the greatest medicine i disagree Jayesh is

-Updated on: [18/10/2024]
+Updated on: [19/10/2024]
 <!-- #jokeEnd -->